// MUST KNOW STUFF

 How do I collect my race bib and chip?

 You can collect your Race BIB and timing chip from registration at Centenary Fields.
-Please collect them on Saturday 7th October if you can, to reduce the number of runners congregating at registration on the morning of the race.
+Please collect them on Saturday 4th October if you can, to reduce the number of runners congregating at registration on the morning of the race.
+Don’t forget to pick up you race T shirt from registration if you have ordered one!

 Where can I park?